 The year 36 saw another incident which deserves mentioning.
 In Judaea, a Samaritan claimed to be Moses reincarnate and gathered an armed following.
 The prefect of Judaea, Pontius Pilate, intervened immediately, dispersed the crowd, and had the ringleaders executed.
 The Samaritans considered his violence excessive and appealed to the Syrian governor.
 Vitellius heard their complaints, sent Pilate back to Italy and appointed Marcellus.
 Pilate's co-ruler in Judaea, the high priest Joseph Joseph Caiaphas, was replaced by his brother-in-law Jonathan.

-Next year, Aretas, the king of the Arabian principality Petra, attacked the Jewish king of Galilee, Herod Antipas.
+Next year, Aretas, the king of the Nabataean principality Petra, attacked the Jewish king of Galilee, Herod Antipas.
 Vitellius mobilized two legions and went to Galilee; then, he went to Jerusalem to oversee the celebrations of Sukkoth (September 12) and to replace the high priest Jonathan with his brother Theophilus.
 At that moment, a letter arrived with the news that Tiberius had died and was succeeded by Caligula.
 Vitellius administered the oath of allegiance, and recalled his troops, because he was not allowed to fight a war gainst the Arabs until the new emperor had sent him instructions.

 It may have been in late 37 or early 38 that Vitellius held a conference with king Artabanus, who did obeisance to the standards of the Syrian legions.
 Although Rome's own candidate had not become king, Armenia had become a satelite-state and the Parthian king acknowledged Rome's superiority.
 It was one of the greatest triumphs of Rome's eastern policy.